 ATLAS: Me, the Combatant, and Him, the Hero

-Oh sure, they'd managed to sneak into the compound without getting spotted by any of the security cameras, or walking into a laser grid, or rounding a corner and ending up face to face with a sentinel droid.
-This incredible achievement was likely only possible, of course, because she had ordered Roy to stay a block away on a neighboring rooftop to provide them covering fire if they needed it, and had thus rendered him incapable of charging in blindly and doing something incredibly stupid.
-She'd even patiently endured his constant wheedling over the comms every time a security droid walked into his line of fire and he had to exercise even a modicum of self-restraint for once in his life.
+They'd managed to sneak into the compound without getting spotted by any of the security cameras, or walking into a laser grid, or rounding a corner and ending up face to face with a sentinel droid.
+This incredible achievement was likely only possible, of course, because she had ordered Roy to stay a block away on a neighboring rooftop to provide them covering fire if they needed it, and had thus rendered him incapable of charging in blindly and causing a ruckus.
+She'd even patiently endured his constant wheedling over the comms every time a security droid walked into his line of fire and he had to exercise a modicum of self-restraint for once in his life.

 If they could just do this quietly, it would all be worth it.

 They'd made it all the way to the security room before things had started going wrong.
-The nightwatchman must have heard Athena removing the outside panel of the electronic lock on the door, because the automated cameras in the hallway suddenly changed their search patterns as if somebody was manually controlling them.
+The nightwatchman must have heard Athena removing the outside panel of the electronic lock on the door, because the automated cameras in the hallway suddenly changed their search patterns.
 Calli had cursed under her breath, and, dragging Athena with her, only barely managed to dive back around the corner before the nearest one swept right over where they'd been standing -- and zoomed in on the wires still dangling out of the lock.
-The nightwatchman came out a few moments later with a gun in his hand, and Roy chimed back in on the comm to helpfully inform everyone that the sentinel droids were sweeping the compound en masse.
+The nightwatchman came out a few moments later with a gun in his hand, and Roy chimed back in on the comms to helpfully inform everyone that the sentinel droids were sweeping the compound en masse.

-Calli shut him up before he could even ask for permission to fire -- mentally thanking her exosuit's designer as she did so for making the inside of her helmet soundproof -- and then set about clubbing the poor nightwatchman over the head the moment he peeked around the corner.
-She was pretty sure she'd modulated the output on the servos well enough not to kill him...
+Calli stopped him before he could even ask for permission to fire -- mentally thanking her exosuit's designer as she did so for making the inside of her helmet soundproof -- and then set about clubbing the poor nightwatchman over the head the moment he peeked around the corner.
+She was pretty sure she'd throttled the output on the servos well enough not to kill him...
 At the very least, his skull didn't look shattered.

 Athena, she disarmed the unconscious man, then picked him up by the